 Do I have to get copyright permission to present a chemical structure?

-NO. A chemical structure is really data and you CANNOT COPYRIGHT DATA.
+No. A chemical structure is really data and you can't copyright data.
 NMR shifts and crystallographic space groups are other examples of non-copyrightable data.
-That said, the REPRESENTATION OF THE DATA IS COPYRIGHTABLE.
-NMR spectra, a crystallographic unit cell representation, etc…
+That said, the representation of the data is copyrightable.
+NMR spectra, a crystallographic unit cell representation, etc.

 Can I just copy any structure I find?

-NO. You still have to create your own chemical structure (preferably using ChemDraw or a similar professional tool) and cannot just copy and paste someone else’s work.
+No. You still have to create your own chemical structure (preferably using ChemDraw or a similar professional tool).
+You can't copy and paste someone else’s work.
 If you had access to the raw data from an experiment, you could recreate a table without permission.

 Do I need permission?

-YES.
+Yes.
 You either need permission, or you need to use an image with the permission already granted.
-The best practice is to find images with clear usage rights established, such as a creative-commons license, that allow you permission for non-commercial reuse.
+The best practice is to find images with clear usage rights established, such as a creative-commons license, that allows you permission for your non-commercial reuse.

 Can I use a picture from the Internet in my peer-reviewed publications?